RetroDECK/ES-DE/THEMES.md

     - `sourceSystemName` - The source short system name of the game.
 For regular systems this value will be identical to `systemName` but for collections it will show the actual system that the game is located in instead of the collection system name.
     - `sourceSystemFullname` - The source full system name of the game.
 For regular systems this value will be identical to `systemFullname` but for collections it will show the actual system that the game is located in instead of the collection system name.
 * `defaultValue` - type: STRING
     - This property makes it possible to override the default "unknown" text that is displayed if `metadata` has been set to `developer`, `publisher`, `genre` or `players` and there is no metadata available for the defined type.
 Any string can be used but you can't set it to a blank value.
 If you don't want to display anything when there is no metadata available, then set this property to `:space:` in which case a blankspace will be used.
 This property has no effect on the metadata editor where "unknown" will still be shown for blank values.
+A secondary use for this property is to set a default value if `metadata` has been set to `systemName`, `systemFullname`, `sourceSystemName` or `sourceSystemFullname` in which case the value will be used if the metadata value is blank.
+This is useful for defining a specific string at the root of the custom collections system.
 * `systemNameSuffix` - type: BOOLEAN
     - Whether to add the system name in square brackets after the game name when inside a collection system (automatic as well as custom collections).
 If `metadata` has been set to `description` then this property will only apply when inside the root of the grouped custom collections system where a summary of available games for the currently selected collection is displayed.
     - Default is `true`